PortableApps64/PortableApps-ForMacOS64/README.md

- This Will Allow To Clearly Show+Include : Which App Has Which/What “LICENSE” File, & Which App Has Which/What “ReadMe” File, & This Will <b>AVOID</b> The Problem Of <b>OVERWRITE/DISCARD</b> Of Same Named “LICENSE” File(s) Or Same Named “README&#46;md” File(s), When Multiple Different-Project's Tool / Script / Program / License / README, etc Are (Or Will Be) Placed In <b>Same Folder</b>.
+ This Will Allow To Clearly Show+Include : Which App Has Which/What “LICENSE” File, & Which App Has Which/What “ReadMe” File, & This Will <b>AVOID</b> The Problem Of <b>OVERWRITE/DISCARD</b> Of Same Named “LICENSE” File(s) Or Same Named “README&#46;md” File(s), When Multiple Different-Project’s Tool / Script / Program / License / README, etc Are (Or Will Be) Placed In <b>Same Folder</b>.
  This Project Uses (And Will Use) Multiple Items (From Different Folders)